 - And let’s not forget: doing what you believe in, so you can live without regrets.

-Barakamon is a different animal all together.
+Barakamon is a different animal altogether.

-- In a subtle way it’s about achieving your dreams, but beyond the surface it’s more about self-improvement.
+- In a subtle way, it’s about achieving your dreams, but beyond the surface, it’s more about self-improvement.

-- The main character: Seishu Handa is a calligrapher who’s too arrogant and narcissistic for his own good.
+- The main character: Seishu Handa, is a calligrapher who’s too arrogant and narcissistic for his own good.